Buying more shares in your home (staircasing)

 How does additional percentage value (1%) staircasing work?

-Additional percentage value staircasing where included in your lease agreement makes provision for purchasing 1% of your property each year for a specific number of years to increase the share of the property you own in a more affordable way.
+Additional percentage value staircasing - where included in your lease agreement - makes provision for purchasing 1% of your property each year for a specific number of years to increase the share of the property you own in a more affordable way.

 As a small percentage is being purchased, shared owners are more likely to be able to purchase more of their home through savings.
 The process follows a prescribed formula to calculate the price to pay for the additional percentage, so a new valuation report is not needed, reducing the cost incurred by instructing a valuer, and potentially reducing legal fees.

-If your lease includes this provision, and you would like to request an additional percentage value notice and expect to be able to complete the purchase within 3 months, please select this option on our online shared ownership form below.
+If your lease includes this provision, and you would like to request an additional percentage value notice from WDC

 How does portioned percentage staircasing work?

-If you are thinking of partial staircasing, you will need to check your lease to confirm staircasing multiples and percentage allowed.
+Most leases allow you to buy extra shares after you have owned your initial shares for three months.
+You will need to check your lease to confirm staircasing multiples and percentage allowed.

 How much will I pay for extra shares?